 Tmall was launched by Alibaba in 2008 as a spin-off of Taobao and to cater to sellers of more premium products.
-Over the years, Tmall has grown significantly and is currently the largest e-commerce website after Taobao.
+Over the years, Tmall has grown significantly and is currently the largest e-commerce company after Taobao.

 How Much Does It Cost To Sell on Tmall?